phalcon-orphanage/docs/en/reference/views.rst

     });

 .. highlights::
-    The frontend must always be Phalcon\\Cache\\Frontend\\Output and the service 'viewCache' must be registered as always open (not shared)
+    The frontend must always be Phalcon\\Cache\\Frontend\\Output and the service 'viewCache' must be registered as always open (not shared) in the services container (DI)

 When using view caching is also useful to prevent that controllers perform the processes that produce the data to be displayed in the views.

 To achieve this we must identify uniquely each cache with a key.
 First we verify that the cache does not exist or has expired to make the calculations/queries to display data in the view:

 .. code-block:: html+php